pinobatch/little-things-gb/bordercrossing/README.md

 3. Press the A Button to preview the border.
 To view another border, press the B Button to show the list.
-4. Carefully remove the flash cartridge from your Super Game Boy's Game Pak slot and firmly insert another game.
+4. Carefully remove the flash cartridge from your Super Game Boy's Game Pak slot and firmly insert another Game Pak.
 5. Some games automatically start when inserted.
 Other games show a title at the bottom of the screen.
 Press the A Button to play.

 A game with SGB enhancement will run without enhancement, so that it does not overwrite your chosen border.

+**Caution:** In September 2026, one user reported about a 30 percent chance of loss of saved data when swapping Game Paks.
+Make sure your Game Pak's edge connector is clean and that it is inserted straight.

 How to build
 ------------